Power law tails and non Markovian dynamics in open quantum systems: An exact solution from Keldysh field theory: Observables in Steady state

 The density and current profiles in the open quantum system show important quantitative traits as a function of the system bath coupling.
 However they do not provide a smoking-gun signature of the underlying non-Markovian dynamics.
 This is provided by the unequal time density-density or current-current correlator, which shows a long time power law decay with an exponent that is twice the exponent of the power law tail in $\Sigma$ and $G$.
 Here we compute the unequal time current-current correlator , which is given by, \begin{widetext}

 \end{widetext} where $G^{>(<)}=(G^K\pm (G^R-G^A))/2$.
+We note that we have considered here a current-current correlator symmetrized between the forward and backward contours; however the qualitative statements we make are also true for a normal ordered correlator.
 We first focus on the $2$ site system.
 In Fig~\ref{figure:current_current}(a), we plot $C_{1,1}(t-t')$, normalized by $I_{1}^{2}$, as a function of $t-t'$ on a log-log plot.
 We plot the correlator for two values of $\epsilon$: a weak system bath coupling of $\epsilon = 0.1t_B$ (blue circles) and a strong system-bath coupling of $\epsilon = 0.9t_B$ (orange line).
 The graphs are obtained for a system with $g= 0.5t_B$, coupled to two baths with common $T_{1} = 0.625t_B$ and chemical potentials $\mu_{1}= -2.5 t_{B}$ and $\mu_{2} = -5.0 t_{B} $.
 In the weak coupling limit ($\epsilon=0.1t_{B}$), we see that $C_{1,1}(t-t')$ decreases exponentially in time before crossing over to a power law $C_{1,1}(t-t') \sim |t-t'|^{-3}$ at a very large time $\sim t_{B}/\epsilon^{2}$.
 However, by this time the correlator has decayed by orders of magnitude and the power law tail may be hard to observe experimentally.
 Thus, although the behaviour of the system is not Markovian in the long time limit, experiments may see an effectively Markovian dynamics.
 However, at large $\epsilon\sim 0.9t_B$, the initial exponential dynamics is extremely short lived and the power law tail in the auto correlation function should be clearly visible in the experiments.
 This observable can hence be used to identify non-Markovian dynamics in the system and detect the nature of non-analyticity in the corresponding bath spectral function.
 Further, one can tune the system dynamics from ``quasi'' Markovian to non-Markovian by tuning the system-bath coupling in these OQS.

 We now consider the current current correlations in a linear chain of $N=50$ sites coupled to independent baths of fixed temperature and linearly varying chemical potential.
 We ignore the boundary regions (where the current is not exponentially decaying ) and focus on the middle of the chain .
 In Fig.~\ref{figure:current_current}(b), we plot the current-current correlator $C_{ij}(t-t')$ as a function of $t-t'$ by fixing $i=16$ and $j=18$ for a system with $g = 0.5t_B$ coupled to baths with $\mu_{1} = -2.5t_B$, $\mu_{50}=-5.0t_B$ and $T = 0.625t_B$.
 The current current correlation function is normalized by $I_{16}I_{18}$ in this case.
 Once again, we plot $C_{i,j}(t-t')$ for two values of $\epsilon$ : (i) a moderate value of $\epsilon = 0.4t_B$ (blue dots) where an exponential decay is followed by a slow decrease $~|t-t'|^{-3}$ and (ii) a large $\epsilon = 0.9t_B$ where the exponential decay is almost invisible and the power law decay dominates.
 This regime should be easily observed in experiments.